Purchase

 Pricing Info

-- To order an individual episode or series using PayPal, please scroll to the film on this page
+• To order an individual episode or series using PayPal, use the menu to the left or scroll to the film on this page.

 Note for Educators: Purchase of any of the series includes public performance rights for classroom use.
 Individual episode sales do not have public performance rights.